-- SSD 8889679 approval conditions;

-- SSD 8889679 Statement of Commitments;

-- SSD 8889679 environmental management plans and procedures;

-- AGL environmental monitoring data; and

-- AGL correspondence with regulatory agencies and other records of consultation.
+- SSD 8889679 approval conditions; - SSD 8889679 Statement of Commitments; - SSD 8889679 environmental management plans and procedures; - AGL environmental monitoring data; - AGL correspondence with regulatory agencies and other records of consultation; and - AGL response to the findings and recommendations in the previous IEA.

-The tables included in Appendix C discuss the documentation that was used to determine compliance with the conditions of the Projects approvals and licensing assessed during the IEA.
+The tables included in Appendix C discuss the documentation that was used to determine compliance with the conditions of SSD 8889679 assessed during the IEA.